lasersquad0/FileFind/README.md

 - You can make sorting case sensitive.
 - You can collect all folders on top during sort (like it works in Windows File Explorer)
 - You can view files and folders statistics, go to File/Statistics main manu item
-- You can exclude some folders from bein indexed e.g. varioud Temp folders.
+- You can exclude some folders from being indexed e.g. various Temp folders.
 - App icon in system tray
 - Status bar shows important information such as: number of found items, time spent on last search, total number of items in index, data load time, top level indexed folder size
 - Double click on item in search results will open item's folder in Windows File Explorer